vipuldhomane/ECom-MERN/BuildDocs.md

 - setup dependencies
 - working of frontend. first used the navbar component for tailwindUI.
 - created a navigation component and imported it into the homepage
-- worked on the carousel using the react alice carousel. used images from ethnic store
+- worked on the carousel using the react alice carousel. used images from ethnic store.
+Products carousel was not scrolling so used rect-multi-carousel for products